Mar 22, 2021

-While CSAT and NPS metrics are helpful, they lack the necessary context customer support teams need to truly understand the “why” behind customer satisfaction metrics and take customer support to the next level.
+While CSAT scores and NPS metrics are helpful, they lack the necessary context customer support teams need to truly understand the “why” behind customer satisfaction metrics and take customer support to the next level.
 With that in mind, it’s important to look beyond traditional satisfaction metrics and consider customer sentiment and emotions.
 This provides more of a big-picture view and leads to profitable, more valuable customer relationships.

 The traditional customer satisfaction metrics